INSPRA- eplerenone tablet, film coated

 FULL PRESCRIBING INFORMATION: CONTENTS*

-INSPRA is indicated to improve survival of stable patients with left ventricular (LV) systolic dysfunction (ejection fraction ≤40%) and clinical evidence of congestive heart failure (CHF) after an acute myocardial infarction (MI).
+INSPRA is indicated to improve survival of stable patients with symptomatic heart failure with reduced ejection fraction (≤40%) (HFrEF) after an acute myocardial infarction (MI).

 INSPRA is indicated for the treatment of hypertension, to lower blood pressure.
 Lowering blood pressure reduces the risk of fatal and nonfatal cardiovascular (CV) events, primarily strokes and MI.
 These benefits have been seen in controlled trials of antihypertensive drugs from a wide variety of pharmacologic classes.